 Polydactyl cats are most commonly found in Western England, Wales, Canada, and the Eastern United States, and their prevalence in those regions is often credited to their days on trans-continental ships.
-It’s believed that polydactyl cats in England were transported across the Atlantic Ocean, where they bred with non-polydactyl cats and proliferated the genetic trait.Continue to 6 of 8 below.
+It’s believed that polydactyl cats in England were transported across the Atlantic Ocean where they bred with non-polydactyl cats and proliferated the genetic trait.Continue to 5 of 7 below.

 Ernest Hemingway Loved Polydactyl Cats

-After his death in 1961, his home in Key West, Florida was transformed into a museum… and a home for his beloved cats.
-Currently, the kitty colony is home to about fifty descendants of his original pack of cats—and about half of them are polydactyl.Continue to 7 of 8 below.
+After his death in 1961, his home in Key West, Florida was transformed into a museum and a home for his beloved cats.
+Currently, the kitty colony is home to about 50 descendants of his original pack of cats—and about half of them are polydactyl.Continue to 6 of 7 below.

 The Condition Was Very Common Among Maine Coon Cats

-Because Maine Coon cats originated in Maine’s harsh, snowy conditions, they’ve evolved to have large, insulated paws that serve as tiny, built-in snow boots.
-And, lucky for Maine Coons, polydactyly was very common in the breed—at one time, in fact, about 40% of Maine Coons had extra digits.
+Because Maine coon cats originated in Maine’s harsh, snowy conditions, they’ve evolved to have large, insulated paws that serve as tiny, built-in snow boots.
+And, lucky for Maine coons, polydactyly was very common in the breed—at one time about 40 percent of Maine coons had extra digits.
 Why's it lucky?
-Polydactyly gave Maine Coons larger, wider paws with more insulation to traverse the snowy conditions.
+Polydactyly gave Maine coons larger, wider paws with more insulation to traverse the snowy conditions.

-Today, polydactyly has been bred out of many Maine Coon cats, but the breed polydactyl Maine Coon is actually still recognized by some cat fanciers.Continue to 8 of 8 below.
+Today, polydactyly has been bred out of many Maine coon cats, but the breed polydactyl Maine coon is still recognized by some cat fanciers.Continue to 7 of 7 below.

 One Cat Holds the World Record for Most Toes

 According to the Guinness Book of World Records, a polydactyl ginger tabby named Jake holds the world record for the most toes.
-Clocking in at a whopping 28 toes, Jake had seven toes on each paw—and each toe had its own nail and pad.
+Clocking in at a whopping 28 toes, Jake had seven toes on each paw—with each toe having its own claw, pad, and bone structure.